Abhishek0697/starter-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Developing Neural Networks for Fine-Grain Retail Product Image Classification
+        * Designing Neural Networks for Fine-Grain Retail Product Image Classification
         * Read and Implement latest research techniques in the field to optimize the model performance